 “The dumping of huge amounts of food is now built into the system, and the entire retail food sector is based on oversupply because it lets this very competitive industry do lots of cynical things.
 Retailers trade one supplier off against another, and dump one supplier if they’re not prepared to cut their prices.
 It enables them to have this crazy cosmetic war.
 The casualty of that war is 30-40% of that product being left to rot in the field or being dumped.”

-Sainsbury’s boss Coupe sought to reassure the audience in London that his company “looks constantly” at the approach it takes to managing the cosmetic standards of its fruit and vegetables.
+Sainsbury’s boss Coupe sought to reassure the audience that his company “looks constantly” at the approach it takes to managing the cosmetic standards of its fruit and vegetables.
 But Coupe also noted that aesthetics still play a crucial role in food shoppers’ decision-making.
 “I’m very happy to demonstrate to Hugh - as we did in one of his programmes - that if you put products side by side, people will choose the most cosmetically-attractive products,” Coupe said.
 “In the end, products are driven by what customers want to buy.”

 Coupe’s claims are supported by a recent consumer trial conducted by fellow supermarket Morrisons, which found that 'ugly' courgettes sold much more slowly than 'class one' variations.
 Many retailers have introduced specific ‘wonky' ranges in an effort to drive consumer behaviour change, while others have relaxed cosmetic standards across some veg lines.